Talk to an expert

 What is an Ultrasound-Guided-Injection?

 We use an ultrasound scanner to identify the cause of your pain and when appropriate, we can then inject at exactly the right place to help alleviate your symptoms.

 What do we inject?

-Platelet Rich Plasma (PRP) and Hyaluronic Acid.
+Corticosteroids, Platelet Rich Plasma (PRP) and Hyaluronic Acid.
 Hyaluronic acid and PRP sounds scary but we actually have it in our bodies already!
 Our skin is up to 55% Hyaluronic acid so it is an essential part of our make up.
 PRP is made from our own blood plasma and helps tissue regeneration.

 Hyaluronic Acid injections are becoming increasingly popular for individuals with joint pain.
 Hyaluronic Acid has less harmful effects than cortisone on joints and tendons and the effects can last much longer.
 For those individuals experiencing pain in a joint that is not responding to conservative treatment, it could offer an alternative option as it is a quick and simple procedure.
 The other benefit of using Hyaluronic acid is that it can be repeated without long term detrimental effects to a joint or tendon like cortisone can have.